Skip to content

 186 Carroll St SE, Atlanta, GA 30312

 At Jen Chan’s, Eat Supper Together isn’t just a slogan for the restaurant – they live it with their Cabbagetown community and all of the guests around metro Atlanta who stop by.
-Owner Jen Chan started the restaurant with her wife Emily in early 2019, and after two shorts years – and one pandemic – they’ve become a neighborhood favorite.
-They take Emily’s Chinese heritage and cooking experiences and combine it with Emily’s all-American culinary background to create a one of a kind menu, filled with favorites from multiple cuisines.
+Owner Jen Chan started the restaurant with her wife Emily in early 2019, and it’s safe to say they’ve become a neighborhood favorite.
+They combine Chinese heritage and cooking with American culinary to create a one of a kind menu, filled with favorites from multiple cuisines.
 Bring your family and friends to Jen Chan’s, and Eat Supper Together!

 590 Auburn Ave NE, Atlanta, GA 30312